JP-MRPhys/world_model/README.md

 ### Train controller

+### Inference using controller to generate new actions

 ##### Datasets FastMRI https://fastmri.org/ with a custom enviroment, to provide rewards are MSE between gold standard and reconstructed